sjosyamUCSD/cse15l-lab-reports/LabReport3.md

 `find` command line.
 This is especially useful in situations where a directory contains a large number of files and only one or, of a specific type, are needed to be located.

+SOURCE:
+ChatGPT was used with the given prompt: "command line options for find command line".
+Out of the list that was outputted, 4 were chosen and were individually prompted for more information that was later understood and written in my own words.

    `-prune`: this command-line option prevents the find command from searching within the specificied directories.
 Example 1: